Grilled Swordfish Recipe

 Head to Bagnara Calabra, located on a tiny sliver of the Tyrrhenian coast, during the month of July and you’ll encounter the swordfish sagra (or festival of the swordfish) to honor local fisherman.
-The Bagnarese fishermen have been catching swordfish for over 2000 years and recently with illegal nets (as opposed to traditional spears) which has cast a negative shadow over the art of the swordfish hunt.
+The sagra, like all food festivals in Italy, honor not only the food product but the people and traditions surrounding the region (in the case of festival of the swordfish, it’s the Bagnarese fishermen have been catching swordfish for over 2000 years (though recently with illegal nets as opposed to traditional spears) that are glorified and celebrated.
+We’ve had a long standing love affair with the following grilled swordfish dish and we hope you give it a try.

-Local, southern Italian, cooks prepare many variations of swordfish including, grilled marinated swordfish, swordfish involtini, and a wonderful pasta dish made with swordfish sauce.
+Local, southern Italian, cooks prepare many variations of swordfish including, grilled swordfish (which is often marinated), swordfish involtini, and a wonderful pasta dish made with swordfish sauce.
 A typical grilled swordfish recipe from Bagnara includes quickly grilling the fish and then finishing the dish in a sauce comprised of olives, capers, and fresh tomato sauce.
 Another popular way to cook swordfish from the surrounding hill towns above Bagnara (one of which is my parent’s hometown of Pellegrina) is to slowly caramelize local red onions (from Tropea) and lemon slices in extra virgin olive and then serve over grilled swordfish steaks (this is my favorite swordfish recipe).

 - 2-3 tablespoons of finely chopped parsley